cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - ``R75p``, ``R95p``, ``R99p``;
 - generic percentile counts using ``threshold_min_value``.

-The Kraken validation showed that this family cannot be treated as a minor variant of the plain count family.
+Validation on representative real datasets showed that this family cannot be treated as a minor variant of the plain count family.
 Its substitute-year semantics must be matched exactly before any compiled optimized path is enabled.